Service at Upper School

 These students have shown that you can make a difference at any age.

 It starts with S.O.S.
-7-8 where students who are passionate about discovering needs in the community and serving others work weekly to learn about the world through the eyes of Christ, develop relationships with people, and further God's Kingdom.
+7-8 where students, passionate about discovering needs in the community and serving others through Service Intersession, learn about the world through the eyes of Christ, develop relationships with people, and further God's Kingdom.

 In addition to an array of SOS teams and several school-wide service projects, grades 8-12 students have a wide range of service immersion trip options.
 Local, national, and international travel challenges students to get out of their comfort zone and become immersed in service and culture.

 Numbers like 31 and 25,000 are a simple representation of the heartbeat of CHCA, and behind each number are hundreds of hearts eager to change the world.
 Where will your heart take you?